Risks and causes of non-Hodgkin lymphoma

 Coeliac disease is a risk factor for a rare type of lymphoma of the small bowel.
 This is called enteropathy-associated T-cell lymphoma (EATL).

 The risk seems to be higher in people with poorly managed coeliac disease.
-The risk in people with a diagnosis of coeliac disease has actually reduced over recent decades.
 If you have coeliac disease, sticking to a gluten free diet might help reduce your risk.

 Family history of NHL